opsschool/curriculum/boot_process_101.rst

 Getty
 =====

-.. todo: Check this section.
+.. todo:: Check this section.
 I think i've got it down, but I'm not super
          familiar with this part.

 After all the system initialization scripts have run, we're ready to present the